troclaux/notes/auth.md

       - sub (subject)
       - aud (audience)
     - Public claims
-      - Can be defined at will by those using JWTs.
+      - Can be defined at will by those using JWTs
     - Private claims
-      - Custom claims created to share information between parties that agree on using them.
+      - Custom claims created to share information between parties that agree on using them
 - Signature
   - To create a signature:
-    - Encode payload + a secret + the algorithm specified in the header.
+    - Encode payload + a secret + the algorithm specified in the header
-  - The signature is used to check if the message wasn't changed along the way.
+  - The signature is used to check if the message wasn't changed along the way
-  - In the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.
+  - In the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is
   - If you send JWT through HTTP header try to prevent them from getting too big.
-Some servers don't accept more than 8 KB in headers.
+Some servers don't accept more than 8 KB in headers

   - Example:
     ```javascript